liutan425/greenfield-docs/docs/guide/storage-provider/run-book/common-issues.md

 #### Root Cause

-`Seal address` does not have enough BNB to sign seal transactions
+`SealAddress` does not have enough BNB to sign seal transactions

 #### Solution

-Transfer BNB to `Seal address`.
+Transfer BNB to `SealAddress`.

 ### 4. P2P Issue